 Ages: 4 - 7 year olds

-NEW opportunities will be available in the Spring of 2023!
+NEW opportunities will be available in the Spring - dates to be advised!

 New Dates Spring 2024

 Like all hospitals across the country, Holland Bloorview Kids Rehabilitation Hospital is actively monitoring the COVID-19 pandemic and taking precautions to ensure the safety for all clients, families, staff, volunteers, and students as the situation progresses

 Ages: Jr 5-12 / Sr 13-18 at Holland Bloorview

 The PFC Fundamentals Soccer program has been designed to develop our athletes physical literacy and soccer skills, while providing an environment that promotes Fun, Friendship, and Fitness.

 This program is led by experienced coaches and volunteers who adapt activities for all athletes and is suitable for players of all abilities and skill levels.